How to Invest Like John Templeton: Global Investing Explained

-I used to think value investing just meant buying cheap domestic stocks and waiting for the market to wake up.
+I used to assume value investing just meant buying cheap domestic stocks and waiting for the market to wake up.
 Then I started studying Sir John Templeton.
 Born in 1912 in the small town of Winchester, Tennessee, he didn’t just build wealth; he completely rewired the architecture of portfolio construction.
 When he launched the Templeton Growth Fund in 1954, the idea of a retail fund buying global equities was borderline absurd to the average American manager.
-But the math doesn’t lie: he compounded capital at roughly 13.8% annualized over a half-century run.
-To my eyes, Templeton was a pioneer of global investing who ventured beyond his home borders long before globalization made it easy, systematically hunting for mispriced assets across fragmented, inefficient markets.
+But the math doesn’t lie: he compounded capital at roughly 13.8% annualized over a half-century run, soundly beating the 11.1% return of the S&P 500 over that exact window.
+What looks like simple security selection in hindsight was actually something much deeper: Templeton was pioneering a model of cross-border value factor arbitrage.
+He expanded his denominator, systematically hunting for mispriced assets across fragmented, inefficient markets long before globalization made it easy, creating an operational blueprint that modern retail indexing structures struggle to replicate due to capacity constraints and hyper-integrated pricing feeds.

 His core premise was brutally logical: limiting yourself to a single geographic index artificially restricts your opportunity set and mathematically concentrates your risk.
 He advocated for a global perspective, ignoring the comfort of familiar tickers to exploit asynchronous economic cycles and valuation discounts overseas.
 It’s easy to talk about this in theory.
 But holding an international value sleeve while domestic large-cap tech rips higher for a decade?
 That requires a level of behavioral discipline most of us simply do not possess.
-I know the tracking error pain intimately.
-It’s a different animal when you’re living it.
+What gets passed over in standard textbook theory is the sheer tracking error pain.
+Honestly, it’s a completely different animal when you are living it.

-We are going to tear down the mechanics of Templeton’s global strategies and explore how individual investors can actually map this onto a modern portfolio.
+We are going to tear down the mechanics of Templeton’s global strategies and explore how independent allocators might parse this within a modern portfolio framework.
 We’ll look past the standard asset allocation pie charts and get into the weeds of identifying opportunities where capital is scarce and pessimism is high.
-We’re also going to confront the absolute friction of this approach—because executing the practical steps necessary to navigate the complexities of global investing means dealing with foreign withholding taxes, liquidity constraints, tracking error, and political risk premiums.
+We’re also going to confront the absolute implementation friction of this approach—because executing the practical steps necessary to navigate the complexities of global investing means dealing with foreign withholding taxes, structural liquidity constraints, tracking error, and localized political risk premiums.

-If you want to build a portfolio that survives regime changes, understanding the mechanics of cross-border investing is essential for those seeking to enhance their investment returns without linearly increasing their equity beta.
-By isolating Templeton’s framework—specifically his screening for rock-bottom P/B ratios combined with unloved geographies—you can construct an equity allocation that relies on fundamental compounding rather than multiple expansion.
+If you want to build a portfolio designed to withstand regime changes, understanding the mechanics of cross-border investing is essential for those analyzing how to enhance fundamental compounding without linearly increasing equity beta.
+By isolating Templeton’s framework—specifically his screening for rock-bottom P/B ratios combined with unloved geographies—allocators can evaluate an equity allocation that relies on underlying book value expansion rather than speculative multiple expansion.

 The Philosophy of Global Investing